 About the Medical Reviewer

-Dr. King currently serves on the Steering Committee for the TBCRC, the NCI Breast Oncology Local Disease Task Force and the 2019 AACR Cancer Progress Report.
-She is also a member of Executive Council and the chair of the Quality Committee for the SSO.
+Dr. King currently serves on the Steering Committee for the Translational Breast Cancer Research Consortium and is the Treasurer and Chair of the Finance Committee for the Society of Surgical Oncology.